tidas/tidas-docs/developer-guide-faq.md

 5. You can then attach this user’s information on their server to the new tidas_id
 6. You can then deactivate the user’s previous tidas_id, which is now useless

-Please note: Tidas provides validation and authentication, but user management is ultimately up to the customer to implement
+Note that Tidas provides validation and authentication, but user management is ultimately up to the customer to implement.

 #### What if the tidas_id I chose for a user is the key in my datastore, and I need to replace their key?

-In this case you should not send an enrollment request to us until you verify this user is valid (e.g. use an email as described above)
+In this case you should not send an enrollment request to us until you verify this user is valid (e.g. use an email as described above).

 Once the user is validated as real, send the enrollment request through the tidas middleware, including the `overwrite: true` option to replace the public key for this user.